slarwise/yamlls/README.md

   read though
 - Would be cool with a code action that fills all fields, or all required fields.
 Similar to fill struct with gopls
+- Completion: complete apiVersion would be useful, especially for CRDs.
+Probably need to find these from the file names in the different kubernetes repos.

 ## Helix configuration